fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>Screenshots of the app running on iPad and iPhone landscape without any further optimization.</figcaption>
 </figure>

-Next, fix the layout problems!
-One thing at a time.
+Let's fix the layout problems!
+But one thing at a time.

 ## 3) Layout Issues and Optimization